Perfect phylogenies via branchings in acyclic digraphs and a generalization of Dilworth's theorem: Introduction

 We will also consider a variant of the problem, proposed by Hajirasouliha and Raphael~\cite{wabi14}, in which the task is to compute a row split $M'$ of $M$ such that the number of {\em distinct} rows in $M'$ is minimized.
 Let $\eta(M)$ denote the minimum number of distinct rows in a conflict-free row split $M'$ of $M$.
 Similarly as above, we consider the corresponding optimization problem.

-The MCRS and the MDCRS problems are closely related to two well studied families of combinatorial objects: perfect phylogenetic trees and laminar set families.
-The first connection is well known: the rows of a binary matrix $M$ are the leaves of a perfect phylogenetic tree if and only if $M$ is conflict-free (see~\cite{Estabrook:1975aa,gusfieldbook}).
-Moreover, if this is the case, then the corresponding phylogenetic tree can be retrieved from $M$ in time linear in the size of $M$~\cite{Gusfield91}.
+The connection between conflict-free matrices and perfect phylogenies is well known: the rows of a binary matrix $M$ are the leaves of a perfect phylogeny if and only if $M$ is conflict-free (see~\cite{Estabrook:1975aa,gusfieldbook}).
+Moreover, if this is the case, then the corresponding tree can be retrieved from $M$ in time linear in the size of $M$~\cite{Gusfield91}.
 The intuition behind the fact that a conflict-free matrix corresponds to a perfect phylogeny is that one can map each row to a leaf of a tree, and each column to an edge, so that each row has a~$1$ exactly on those columns that are mapped to the edges on the path from the root to the leaf corresponding to the row.
 The forbidden $3 \times 2$ matrix from Definition~\ref{def:conflict} as a submatrix leads a contradiction, since then the two distinct edges $e_i$ and $e_j$ to which columns $i$ and $j$ are mapped, respectively, are such that $e_i$ appears both before, and after, $e_j$ on a root-to-leaf path.
 We refer to~\cite{wabi14,tcbb16} and to references therein for further details on the biological aspects of the MCRS and the MDCRS problems.

-The connection to laminar families follows from the fact that a binary matrix $M$ is conflict-free if and only if the sets of rows indicating the positions of ones in the columns of $M$ form a laminar family.
+Another well studied family of combinatorial objects closely related to the MCRS and the MDCRS problems are laminar set families.
+A set family $\mathcal{F}$ is said to be \emph{laminar} if every two sets $A,B\in \mathcal{F}$ satisfy $A \cap B = \emptyset$, $A\subseteq B$, or $B \subseteq A$.
+The connection with laminar families follows from the fact that a binary matrix $M$ is conflict-free if and only if the sets of rows indicating the positions of ones in the columns of $M$ form a laminar family.
 This connection will be exploited in Section~\ref{sec:2-approx}.
 Laminar families of sets play an important role in network design problems~\cite{MR1805713}, in the study of packing and covering problems~\cite{MR1627624,MR1729148,MR2436998}, and in several other areas of combinatorial optimization, see, e.g.,~\cite{schrijver}.

-In~\cite{tcbb16}, Hujdurovi\'c et al.~proved that the MCRS and the MDCRS problems are \np-hard, gave a related characterization of transitively orientable graphs, and proposed a polynomial-time heuristic algorithm for the problem based on coloring cocomparability graphs.
+In~\cite{tcbb16}, the MCRS and the MDCRS problems were proved \np-hard, a related characterization of transitively orientable graphs was given, and a polynomial-time heuristic algorithm was proposed for the MCRS problem based on coloring cocomparability graphs (that is, complements of transitively orientable graphs).
+Following~\cite{tcbb16}, the main aim of this paper is to further advance the understanding of structural and computational aspects of the MCRS and the MDCRS problems.